REDDNoC/damacoin-protocol/README.md

   - Protocol parameters (fees, limits, timings, etc.).
   - Issuance and staking rules metadata.
   - Bridging/interoperability configuration.
-- Actual chain/contract logic (Rust/Solidity/zk/whatever) is or will be in other repos or accessed via RPC/SDKs.
+- Actual chain/contract logic (Rust/Solidity/zk/other) lives in other repos or is accessed via RPC/SDKs.

 Guardrails:
 - **Do NOT** invent Rust/Solidity/zk-SNARK code here.
-- Keep it audit-friendly: log parameter/config changes with who/what/when.
+- Make it audit-friendly: log parameter/config changes with who/what/when.
 - No UI or KYC/AML flows in this repo.

 Style: